 My husband and I for the past 8 years have been sleeping in separate beds.
 Having a partner who snores can cause relationship issues.
 It has not been an issue for us (thank goodness) for the most part.
 But the truth is when you don’t get enough sleep, it can affect your relationship with those you love.

 I can’t remember the last time I had a good night’s sleep.
-I get up and stumble through each day feeling groggy, exhausted beyond means and bit of more cranky than my kids would like.
-For most of us the simple cure is 8 hours of uninterrupted, pillow hugging rest.
+I get up and stumble through each day feeling groggy, exhausted beyond means and a bit of more cranky than my kids would like.
+For most of us, the simple cure is 8 hours of uninterrupted, pillow hugging rest.
 I only dream of that.

 I always hear the same thing.
 It’s like clockwork.